josesamos/sigugr/README.md

 The workflow for geographic data typically involves:

-- **Data acquisition**: Many datasets are sourced from web downloads.
+- Data acquisition: Many datasets are sourced from web downloads.
-- **Data transformation**: This includes tasks such as raster composition, resolution adjustments, clipping, reprojection, and style management.
+- Data transformation: This includes tasks such as raster composition, resolution adjustments, clipping, reprojection, and style management.
-- **Data storage**: Storing the processed data in databases, such as PostGIS.
+- Data storage: Storing the processed data in databases, such as PostGIS.
-- **Data publication**: Making the data accessible via platforms like GeoServer.
+- Data publication: Making the data accessible via platforms like GeoServer.

 The goal of the `sigugr` package is to provide a comprehensive set of